Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 14.27.52 UTC
+- WIB: Rabu, 18 Juni 2025 15.36.43 UTC
-- WITA: Rabu, 18 Juni 2025 15.27.52 UTC
+- WITA: Rabu, 18 Juni 2025 16.36.43 UTC
-- WIT: Rabu, 18 Juni 2025 16.27.52 UTC
+- WIT: Rabu, 18 Juni 2025 17.36.43 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: success
+Kategori: friendship